What are your rates?

 Can I bring my pet’s bed/toys/bowls?

-We supply all bedding, bowls, and toys for your pet that are sanitized daily.
-We discourage bringing your pet’s belongings to ensure they are not left behind, lost during cleaning, or damaged.
+We supply all bedding, bowls, and toys for your pet that are sanitized to our requirements.
+We discourage bringing your pet’s belongings to ensure they are not left behind, lost or damaged.
+Any personal items of any kind (toy, blanket, bed, bowl) will be considered donations.

 What if my pet won’t eat?